 Welcome to another Oxygen Builder video tutorial.
 In this video tutorial, I’ll show you how to create a simple custom search form in your blog post template, as well as a search results template in Oxygen Builder.

-Note: If you're looking for my other custom search page tutorial using Oxygen, click here.
+Note: If you’re searching for my custom HTML and CSS search page tutorial using Oxygen, click here.

 OK, let’s get started.
 You can follow the instructions below, or watch the short video tutorial below.